artrivas/I2-HOFI/GETTING_STARTED.md

 ```

 ## Other Configuration setting
-- To set batch size of 16 from console
+- To set batch size of 16 from console or modify directly on config files
  ```python
 python hofi/train.py dataset DATASET_NAME batch_size 16
 ```